 - To restore the database to its latest version, you must locate the archive log directory.
-If you are cannot locate the directory, you can restore the database only to a point in time. - You cannot use Secure Sockets Layer (SSL) for database restore operations. - If the release level of the database backup is different from the release level of the server that is being restored, you cannot restore the server database.
-For example, if you are using a Version 8.1 server and you try to restore a Version 7.1 database, an error occurs.
+If you cannot locate the directory, you can restore the database only to a point in time. - If the database and recovery log directories are lost, you can re-create the directories.
+However, you must first re-create the server instance.
+For detailed instructions about re-creating files and directories that are required to restore a server instance, see Restoring a server when files are missing in IBM Documentation. - If the release level of the database backup is different from the release level of the server that is being restored, you cannot restore the server database.
+For example, if you are using a version 8.1 server and you try to restore a version 7.1 database, an error occurs.